 LACQUER VERSUS ENAMEL FOR CABINET FINISHES

-For your information, we don’t paint cabinets we refinish them with a traditional application but using the most advanced and the best products for cabinet refinishing..
+We don’t paint cabinets--we refinish them with a traditional application but using the most advanced and the best products for cabinet refinishing.
 Our way of refinishing cabinets is different than what our competition offers and our final finish surpasses our competition offerings.

 Please notice the difference in the process of refinishing cabinets and materials used by Cabinet Refacing Pros and our competition.

 Almost all our competition uses acetone-based or water-based tinted lacquers to spray color and protection.
 These products have very thin and can be applied in only a thin layer, otherwise they get runs and crack, they are easy to scratch, not durable, and start deteriorating in a very short time, especially in areas exposed to moisture, grease, sun, and human sweat.
 When wood expands and contracts due to air humidity changes, lacquer finishes start cracking when door pieces join or on panels.
 Also, lacquer-based finishes do not prevent dark colors of previous finish, either paint or stain, from bleeding through.

 We refinish our cabinets in a traditional way using stain blocking, oil-based or shellac-based, primer and urethane fortified enamel.
 After proper preparation: cleaning, caulking, patching and sanding, we apply 2 coats of primer and 2 coats of enamel.
 Thus, our finishes are smooth, washable, durable, lasting finish that surpasses that of our competition.